scottyschup/multicities_flexdates/README.md

 Then you'll want to create a new Trip object, specifying the number of legs the trip will have.
 In this example, I'm searching for Santa Barbara to Austin, Austin to Chicago, Chicago to Santa Barbara, so, 3 legs.
 > xmas_vacation = Trip.new(3)

 If all is right with the universe, you'll be prompted for all the necessary information, starting with origin and destination.
 You'll note that this first version requires you to know airport codes.
 I'm a big fan, and have all my normal destinations memorized.
-If you don't, or are going somewhere new, here's a resource for finding them: expedia.com/daily/airports/AirportCodes.asp.
+If you don't, or are going somewhere new, [here's a resource for finding them](http://www.expedia.com/daily/airports/AirportCodes.asp).
 Alternately, just go to kayak.com/flights and type in the city and you'll see the airport code in parentheses after the city name.

 The other quirk is that the dates you provide have to be in the format: YYYY-MM-DD.
 Or you can create a Date object (Date.new(YYYY, MM, DD)), but that's not really any easier.

 The last item you're asked for in each leg is the flexibility.
 This is the number of dates in addition to the original that you want to search for.
 So if you want to search the range Jan 1st, 2015 through the 3rd, you would enter 2015-01-01 for the date and 2 for the flexibility.
 Just keep in mind that the number of tabs that will be opened is essentially the product of the flexibility values + 1.
 So if you have three legs and put 4 for each flexibility, that's gonna be 125 tabs (5 * 5 * 5).